 Neuropsychology

 The Department of Neurology at NewYork-Presbyterian/Columbia University Irving Medical Center is an Equal Opportunity and Affirmative Action employer and educator.
-For more information about our mission to ensure a diverse and inclusive community, please visit our Diversity and Inclusion Program.
+For more information about our mission to ensure a diverse and inclusive community, please visit our Diversity, Equity, Inclusion, and Accessibility (DEIA) Program.

 Welcome to the Fellowship Training Program in Neuropsychology.
 The program is a two-year, full-time clinical training experience focused on neuropsychological evaluation intended for individuals pursuing a career in clinical neuropsychology.
 The program is compliant with Houston Conference Guidelines for training in clinical neuropsychology and prepares fellows for psychology licensure and board certification in clinical neuropsychology through ABPP.